 What are they?

 Chalice Communities are UUCF's Small Group Ministry.
 The name alludes to the flaming chalice, the symbol of Unitarian Universalism.
-Chalice Communities are normally six to twelve members and friends of the congregation.
+Chalice Communities are normally eight to twelve members and friends of the congregation.
 Each group meets regularly (usually twice a month) to share experiences, interests, and ideas, and to explore spiritual themes through guided discussion.
 Topics for discussion are selected by the group and groups are led by one or two facilitators.
-Though these groups provide fellowship and support, they are not intended to be therapy.
+Though these groups provide fellowship and support; they are not intended to be therapy.

 Who runs the program?